 Here are the most important facts on County Carlow that you might want to know (or use in a pub quiz):

-- The Irish name of County Carlow is Contae Cearthalach, with the literal meaning of "Four Lakes", though we have not even the foggiest idea which four of the Carlow lakes are meant.
+- The Irish name of County Carlow is Contae Cearthalach, with the literal meaning of "Four Lakes", though it is hard to say what four lakes the nickname refers to.

 - County Carlow is part of the Province of Leinster.